tbreuss/mithril-by-examples/about/index.md

 This website is just a wrapper for the wonderful [Flems](https://flems.io) - a static browser code playground - and contains code samples that can be seen, reviewed and run.

-The code snippets listed here are up-to-date, and they just work!
+The code snippets listed on this website are up-to-date, and they just work.

 ## Mithril